Skip to Main Content

 Generator Systems

-Portable generators remain the backbone of remote power.
-Honda EU3000i and similar inverter generators provide clean power suitable for cameras while maintaining relatively quiet operation.
-For larger productions, consider trailer-mounted diesel units that can run 12+ hours on a single tank.
-Always bring spare generators - when filming in the Pyrenees, a backup can mean the difference between completing your shoot and losing a day to equipment failure.
+Here is the short of it.
+Portable power packs stay the backbone of remote power.
+Honda EU3000i and similar inverter power packs give clean power suitable for cameras while keeping relatively quiet operation.
+For larger shoots, consider trailer-mounted diesel units that can run 12+ hours on a single tank.
+Always bring spare power packs - when filming in the Pyrenees, a backup can mean the difference between wrapping your shoot and losing a day to gear failure.

 Battery Solutions

-High-capacity battery systems offer silent operation crucial for sound recording.
+Here is the breakdown.
+High-capacity battery systems give silent operation key for sound recording.
 V-mount and Gold Mount batteries work for cameras and smaller lights, while larger Lithium power stations (Goal Zero Yeti, Bluetti AC300) can power LED panels and monitors.
-Plan battery rotation schedules and ensure you have charging capacity during downtime.
-Our equipment rental services include pre-calculated battery packages based on your specific gear list.
+Plan battery rotation schedules and make sure you have charging capacity during downtime.
+Our gear rental services have pre-calculated battery packages based on your specific gear list.

 Solar Integration

+Here is what that looks like on the ground.
 Solar panels can extend shooting days but shouldn't be your primary power source.
-Portable solar arrays work well for charging batteries during breaks or overnight.
+Portable solar arrays work well for charging batteries during breaks or all-night.
 Iceland highland conditions can be unpredictable - clouds reduce efficiency by 70-80%.
 Use solar as supplementary power, not your main source.
 Foldable panels (Renogy, Goal Zero Boulder series) balance portability with output for base camp charging stations.

 Communication and Connectivity